Workers discussing papers sitting in office

 When is the best time to donate an LLC or LP interest?

-Will I be able to deduct the full amount that Fidelity Charitable receives?
+Will I be able to deduct the full value of the asset that Fidelity Charitable receives?

 What other types of assets can I donate?